evatao0224/evatao0224.github.io/aboutme.md

 Hi there!

-Here are a few things about me that you may find interesting:
+Here're a few things about me that you may find interesting:

-- **I've worked on 20+ games** with teams around the world with different cultural backgrounds.
+- **I've provided localization service to more than 20 games** with teams around the world with different cultural backgrounds.
-- Among the 300+ games I've played, my favorite one has always been [_The Witness_](https://store.steampowered.com/app/210970/The_Witness/) by Jonathan Blow.
-- I'm a Geoguessr player, if you know what that is :)
 - I speak 3 languages: English, Chinese, and Spanish.
-I'm currently learning Japanese and French as well.
+And I'm currently learning Japanese and French as well.
+- I firmly believe that [_The Witness_](https://store.steampowered.com/app/210970/The_Witness/) by Jonathan Blow is one of the greatest works that human could ever create.
+- I'm also a Geoguessr player, if you know what that is :)

 The list will be updated (hopefully) on a monthly basis.

+If you're interested in collaborating or simply talking about games or language-learning, feel free to contact me through the email button at the bottom of the page.